BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 _Note_ you can invoke `make xxxx.bram.hex` directly, it will invoke the assembler, linker and elf conversion utility for you automatically.

-_Note_ on the IceStick, we only have `6kB` of RAM, so only tiny programs will fit.
-If the compiled program is larger than `6kB` then you will get an error.
-A more problematic case is a program that nearly fills the whole BRAM, then we have nearly no space for the stack, and the stack will overwrite the rest, putting the CPU in an invalid state, probably frozen.
-This situation is difficult to understand / to debug when you encounter it, so `firmware_words` displays a big warning message whenever the generated code fills more than 95% of the BRAM.

 Now you can run the example in simulation and on the device:
 ```